Domestic terms and conditions

 10.2 You must provide unobstructed access to the meter for meter reading and maintenance or removal.
 If we need to relocate the meter for any reason, we may charge you for the related costs unless you are eligible for this work to be done free of charge.

-11. Changes to the Contract
+11. Changes to your Contract

-11.2 If you want to change the terms of the contract and we agree to the change we will confirm the arrangements to you in writing within 5 working days from the changes taking effect or as soon as reasonably practical thereafter.
+11.2 If you want to change the terms of your contract and we agree to the change we will confirm the arrangements to you in writing within 5 working days from the changes taking effect or as soon as reasonably practical thereafter.

-11.3 If your contract has a fixed term period we may not change the terms and conditions of this contract prior to the end of the fixed term period unless: the change is not to your disadvantage, the information you have given us is incomplete or incorrect, we have to install a prepayment meter, or there is an increase in VAT payable.
+11.3 If your contract has a fixed term period we may not change the terms and conditions of your contract prior to the end of the fixed term period unless: the change is not to your disadvantage, the information you have given us is incomplete or incorrect, we have to install a prepayment meter, or there is an increase in VAT payable.

 - you arrange to switch to a different tariff no later than 20 working days after (but not including) the date on which the changes take effect;